kormilitzin/the-signature-method-in-machine-learning/README.md

 This repo is dedicated to the theory and practice of the signature method.
 This is a novel and powerful method for sequential data representation and feature extraction derived from the theory of <a href="https://en.wikipedia.org/wiki/Rough_path" target="_blank">rough paths</a> in stochastic analysis.

-The website is in early stages of preparation, but we are working hard to fill in the content as soon as possible.
+The website is in active stages of development and its content is updated regulary.
+Keep track!

 In the meantime, you can explore and familiarise yourself with some recent works in machine learning where the signature method has played a major role.